-1.2.
-Limitations of conventional adaptive optics
+1.2 Limitations of conventional adaptive optics

 Performance of AO systems is limited by a number of factors among which wavefront correctors performance have a strong impact.
-First, WFC's have a limited number of degreesof-freedom.
+First, WFC's have a limited number of degrees-of-freedom.
 For example, the number of control channels of a deformable mirror seldom exceeds a few tens across its aperture.
 This limitation affects the spatial scale of the wavefront features the WFC can compensate and prevents the system from mitigating high-order aberrations (i.e. aberrations with small spatial features).
-This constrain is especially critical for optical systems with aperture diameter $D \gg r{0'}$ where $r_0$ is the Fried parameter [4].
+This constrain is especially critical for optical systems with aperture diameter $D \gg r_0$ , where $r_0$ is the Fried parameter [1].
 Another restrictive feature of WFC's is the limited amplitude of the wavefront phase they can compensate.
 This limitation prevents in parts conventional AO systems to be effective under strong (deep) turbulence conditions, which are typical for optical systems operating over long and/or near-horizontal (slant) atmospheric propagation paths.
-Finally, the limited temporal response of WFC's may prevent them from providing compensation at rates that exceed the rate of aberration changes.
+Finally, the limited temporal response of WFC's may prevent them from providing compensation at sufficiently high rates.

-Although technological developments have been providing WFC's with higher spatial resolution, increased dynamical range and bandwidth, an effect known as anisoplanatism which is reviewed briefly in the next section remains a fundamental limitation for adaptive optics compensation.
+Although technological developments have been providing WFC's with higher spatial resolution, increased dynamical range and bandwidth, anisoplanatism [2] remains a fundamental limitation for adaptive optics compensation, especially in deep turbulence propagation scenarios.